AXNTROYUANXD/Simple_Classification/README.txt

 README

-You should install the correspoding libraries improted at ach file's beginning.
+You should install the correspoding libraries improted at each file's beginning.

 First, run Preprocess.py, you may need to manually change the path for training, validating and testing set respectively.